sungminlee417/luke_benedict/content/biography.md

 ---
+header: Robert Luke Benedict
 paragraphs:
-  - text: Robert Luke Benedict is a pianist and composer born in 1996, who studied piano performance at Eastman School of Music and Boston Conservatory of Music, where he studied under Rebecca Penneys and Michael Lewin.
+  - text: is a pianist and composer born in 1996, who studied piano performance at Eastman School of Music and Boston Conservatory of Music, where he studied under Rebecca Penneys and Michael Lewin.
 He also earned degrees in music composition at Lynn